mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 title: React Aspect Ratio component
 ---

-# Aspect ratio
+# Aspect Ratio

-<p class="description">The aspect ratio component shapes the content with the specified ratio.</p>
+<p class="description">The Aspect Ratio component crops its contents to match the desired ratio.</p>

 ## Introduction

-`AspectRatio` is a wrapper component that allows you to rapidly control its content aspect ratio.
-Its default implementation combines `height: 0px` with percentage `padding-bottom` to properly accommodate the content.
+Aspect Ratio is a wrapper component for quickly cropping content (such as images) to conform to your preferred ratio of width to height.

 :::info
-**Note:** A [native CSS `aspect-ratio` property](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) already exists but MUI is not using it yet due to limited browser support.
+A [native CSS `aspect-ratio` property](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) does exist, but MUI does not plan to implement it until browser compatibility increases.
-Once the support increases significantly, MUI will switch over to it.
 :::

 ## Component

+### Usage

 After [installation](/joy-ui/getting-started/installation/), you can start building with this component using the following basic elements: